Hochschild Cohomology, Modular Tensor Categories, and Mapping Class Groups: Derived functors

-\begin{proof} We denote by~$\Rex(\CC, \CC)$ the category of $\K$-linear right exact functors from~$\CC$ to~$\CC$, whose morphisms are natural transformations.
-By~\cite[Cor.~2.6, p.~466]{Sh2}, a result that relies on our assumption that the base field is perfect, the functor $X \mapsto P_m \ot X$ is a projective object in the $\K$-linear category~$\Rex(\CC, \CC)$, and therefore these functors form a projective resolution of the functor~$X \mapsto \1 \ot X \cong X$ in the category~$\Rex(\CC, \CC)$.
+commutes. \end{Lemma} \begin{proof} We denote by~$\Rex(\CC, \CC)$ the category of $\K$-linear right exact functors from~$\CC$ to~$\CC$, whose morphisms are natural transformations.
+By~\cite[Cor.~2.6, p.~466]{Sh2}, the functor $X \mapsto P_m \ot X$ is a projective object in the $\K$-linear category~$\Rex(\CC, \CC)$, and therefore these functors form a projective resolution of the functor~$X \mapsto \1 \ot X \cong X$ in the category~$\Rex(\CC, \CC)$.
 The result now follows from the comparison theorem (cf.~\cite[Thm.~6.16, p.~340]{Ro2}) applied to the category~$\Rex(\CC, \CC)$. \end{proof}

 If~$\CC$ is the category of finite-dimensional modules over a factorizable Hopf algebra discussed in Paragraph~\ref{Fact}, the preceding proof can be given a more explicit form.
 By the Eilenberg-Watts theorem already mentioned in the proof of Proposition~\ref{RightAdj}, right exact functors can in this case be represented by tensoring with bimodules.
 In particular, the functor~$X \mapsto P_m \ot X$ is represented as~$X \mapsto (P_m \ot A) \ot_A X$, where the space~$P_m \ot A$ carries the $A$-bimodule structure for $p \in P_m$ and~$a, a', a'' \in A$.
 We then have two liftings of~$\theta_A$, which appear in the diagram